Ellestial/100-days-of-code/r2-log.md

 **Thoughts**: I'm enjoying this break from reading You Don't Know JS.
 I learned that you can stil mutate objects with `const` despite it being read-only through redefining values within the object.
 I also learned how to properly set up arrow functions and about default parameters and rest operator with functions.

+## Day 28: July 24, 2019

+**Today's Progress**: Continued with freeCodeCamp's ES6 tutorials.

+**Thoughts**: I learned about spread and destructuring assignments.
+Both seem useful!
+The spread tutorial mentioned the ES5 way of using apply(thisObj, args), which I learned from the You Don't Know JS book series, so I felt good about knowing that.

 ```
 var Car = function(speed) {  var result = {};
   result.speed = speed;